 |Publication status||Published - 1 Nov 2014|

-- School of Media - Professor in the Culture of Photography
+- School of Art and Media - Professor in the Culture of Photography

 - Photography in Practice; Photography in Theory Research and Enterprise Group